microsoft/aitour26-BRK447-agentic-use-of-github-copilot-within-visual-studio/session-delivery-resources/readme.md

 ## 🚀 Get Started

-The workshop mixes short live demos (30–90s) with recorded segments for longer or fragile flows.
-Follow the step-by-step user guides in the `docs/` folder for setup and demo scripts.
+The workshop mixes short live demos with recorded segments for reference.

 ### 🕐 Timing